top of page

 See What Your Case is Worth | It's Free

 Apis Law represents victims of dog bites across New Hampshire, helping clients recover compensation for medical bills, scarring, lost wages, and emotional trauma.
-Attorney Keith F. Diaz has over 22 years of courtroom experience protecting the rights of injury victims and holding negligent dog owners accountable.
+Attorney Keith F. Diaz has 22 years of experience in New Hampshire personal injury claims, protecting the rights of injury victims and holding negligent dog owners accountable.

 Start your free consultation today — call (603) 785-1013 or visit ApisLaw.com/contact